dvaleeva/masm2019/README.md

-"Mining and Analyzing Social Media workshop"
+"Mining and Analyzing Social Media" workshop.

 Prepared by Diliara Valeeva for Social Science Research Masters.